dkumor/rtcbot/examples/mobile/README.md

 ## rtcbot.dev

-The above example requires you to have your own internet-accessible server at a known IP address to set up the connection.
+The above example requires you to have your own internet-accessible server at a known IP address to set up the connection, if your remote code is not on your local network.
 The server's only real purpose is to help *establish* a connection - once the connection is established, it does not do anything.

 For this reason, I am hosting a free testing server online at `https://rtcbot.dev` that performs the equivalent of the following operation from the above server code: